Akshaya-9178/Home-Lab-Setup/README.md

 I built the lab using VirtualBox and create the following virtual machines,

-Kali Linux :- Used as the attacker machine to simulate various cyberattacks.
+Kali Linux :- Used as the attacker machine to simulate various cyberattacks.<br>
-Windows10 :- Acts as the victim machine.
+Windows10 :- Acts as the victim machine.<br>
-Metasploitable :- Another intentionally vulnerable target system.
+Metasploitable :- Another intentionally vulnerable target system.<br>
-Ubuntu :- Server as both the splunk Enterprise server and the host for Snort IDS/IPS.
+Ubuntu :- Server as both the splunk Enterprise server and the host for Snort IDS/IPS.<br>
-Splunk Universal Forwarder :- Installed on Ubuntu to send Snort logs to splunk.
+Splunk Universal Forwarder :- Installed on Ubuntu to send Snort logs to splunk.<br>

 Snort IDS/IPS :

 I install Snort on the Ubuntu VM and configured it in IDS mode to monitor traffic across my internal network.
 I wrote custom Snort rules to detect specific attack signature.
 For example:

-alert tcp any any -> 192.168.1.110 445 (msg:"SMB Exploit Attempt"; sid:1000001; rev:1;)
+alert tcp any any -> 192.168.1.110 445 (msg:"SMB Exploit Attempt"; sid:1000001; rev:1;)<br>
 alert icmp any any -> $HOME_NET any (msg:"ICMP Ping Detected"; sid:1000002; rev:1;)

 This rule triggers an alert when someone attempts to connect to the SMB port(445) or ping on the Windows10 machine.